metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_management_cluster_connection_v1_manifest.md

 Optional:

-- `ca` (String) CA indicates which verification method the tunnel client should use to verify the tunnel server's identity.
-When left blank or set to 'Tigera', the tunnel client will expect a self-signed cert to be included in the certificate bundle and will expect the cert to have a Common Name (CN) of 'voltron'.
-When set to 'Public', the tunnel client will use its installed system certs and will use the managementClusterAddr to verify the tunnel server's identity.
-Default: Tigera
+- `ca` (String) CA indicates which verification method the tunnel client should use to verify the tunnel server's identity.When left blank or set to 'Tigera', the tunnel client will expect a self-signed cert to be included in the certificate bundleand will expect the cert to have a Common Name (CN) of 'voltron'.When set to 'Public', the tunnel client will use its installed system certs and will use the managementClusterAddr to verify the tunnel server's identity.Default: Tigera